nodeflow-io/nfUI/README.md

 - 0.0.5 f0005-refactor:
   - added a NodeManager and an EventManager
   - added events for focusing nodes (focused nodes are rendered in the foreground)
+  - added events in gui for showing the active node in the gui-statusbar (text 3)
+  - added configuration for displaying FPS in statusbar
+  - added F3 to toggle FPS display in statusbar